shimspedy/sengov/content/articles/what-you-need-to-know-about-acp-alternative.md

 ### How Can I Transfer from ACP to Lifeline?
 Before the ACP program ends, transferring from the current program to the Lifeline program requires meeting the eligibility criteria and applying through an approved Lifeline service provider.
 This process typically involves resubmitting proof of income or participation in qualifying government assistance programs like Medicaid, SNAP, or Federal Public Housing Assistance.

 Many ACP service providers also offer Lifeline, simplifying the transition.
-For instance, AirTalk Wireless is authorized to provide both Lifeline and ACP services in over 35 states across the US.
+For instance, most Wireless programs is provide both Lifeline and ACP services in over 35 states across the US.
 Qualified subscribers can keep their connection and phone number with a smooth switch to Lifeline service.

 ### What If I’m Not Eligible for the Lifeline Program?
 If you are not eligible for the Lifeline program, you may need to explore alternative options to maintain your internet access after the ACP program ends.
 Here are some potential solutions:
 - **Explore Alternative Service Providers**: Research other internet service providers in your area that offer prepaid plans at an affordable or discounted price for low-income households.
 Some providers may have their own assistance programs or special pricing tiers.
 - **Seek Local or State Assistance Programs**: Check with your local or state government agencies to see if they offer any internet assistance programs or subsidies for low-income residents.

-### AirTalk Wireless ACP Program – What Happens Next?
+###  What Happens Next?
-AirTalk Wireless is committed to helping its current ACP subscribers maintain their connection after the ACP ends in 2024.
+some Wireless companies are committed to helping its current ACP subscribers maintain their connection after the ACP ends in 2024.
 They provide ACP customers with a variety of alternative solutions tailored to individual needs, ensuring everyone stays connected with the best possible phone service.

 ## FAQ